- Patients

 Although it starts similarly to colon cancer, the treatment for rectal cancer is different.
 Treatment can also depend on the stage of your cancer.

-Having symptoms of bowel cancer doesn’t always mean bowel cancer.
+Having bowel symptoms doesn’t always mean cancer.
 Often, the signs and symptoms are caused by other conditions.
-It’s important to get checked out as soon as possible, because finding cancer early can improve outcomes.
+It’s important to get checked out as soon as possible because finding cancer early can improve outcomes.

 - Tiredness